openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet MUST NOT accept Credentials just because this mechanism was used.
 All protocol steps defined in this draft MUST be performed in the same way as if the Wallet would have started the flow.

-The Wallet MUST be able to process multiple occurences of the URL query parameters `credential_type`.
-Multiple occurences MUST be treated as multiple values of the respective parameter.
+The Wallet MUST be able to process multiple occurrences of the URL query parameters `credential_type`.
+Multiple occurrences MUST be treated as multiple values of the respective parameter.

 The Issuer MUST ensure the release of any privacy-sensitive data is legally based (e.g., if passing an e-mail address in the `login_hint` parameter).